wpdk/wpdk/doc/wsl.md

 * WSL 2 - runs within a lightweight virtual machine with a full Linux kernel.\
 Only available in Windows 10, Version 1903, Build 18362 or higher.

-Both versions of WSL are fully supported, and where WSL 2 is available, an installed distribution can be configured to run using either version.
+Both versions of WSL are fully supported by Microsoft, and where WSL 2 is available, an installed distribution can be configured to run using either version.
 For further information see
 [Comparing WSL 2 and WSL 1](https://docs.microsoft.com/en-us/windows/wsl/compare-versions).